Updated: Apr 24

 I'll be honest here, that stance seems a little silly now.
 I have a whole library of hymns and devotional songs stored in my memory.
 I have no problem singing the same song in worship over and over.
 Though I am not very good at it, I value the ability to memorize and recite scriptures.
 Why can I repeat songs or memory verses, but not prayers?

 I've been giving a lot of thought to prayer over the past year, and one of my recent goals has been to pray when I first wake up.
-It is incredibly difficult for me to form a coherent prayer with a groggy mind (I am not a morning person!) and it wasn't long until I started reciting the Lord's Prayer a few times through instead.
+It is incredibly difficult for me to form a coherent prayer with a groggy mind (I am not a morning person!) and it wasn't long until I started reciting the Lord's Prayer a few times through instead, focusing on different aspects that resonated with me.
 I memorized that prayer as a child in school.
 I'm sure you know it in one of its many forms and translations, but here it is the NASB rendition:

 “Our Father who is in heaven,